Last Frontier Bear Viewing

 Getting to Camp

-Your sense of adventure and wonder, patience, a level of fitness that could have you walk up to 8 miles a day (the terrain is completely flat, no hills to hike up, either walking along a sandy beach or hard packed bear trails), sleeping bag, inflatable pillow, waders and boots which can all be rented from Old Sterling Outfitters if need be, a good breathable rain jacket, rain cover for your camera gear, dry bag to store your gear while crossing the occasional creek, plenty of memory cards.
+Your sense of adventure and wonder, patience, a level of fitness that allows you to walk up to 8 miles a day (the terrain is completely flat, no hills to hike up, either walking along a sandy beach or hard packed bear trails), sleeping bag, inflatable pillow, waders and boots which can all be rented from Old Sterling Outfitters if need be, a good breathable rain jacket, rain cover for your camera gear, dry bag to store your gear while crossing the occasional creek, plenty of memory cards.

 Getting to Camp